-Joshua Block teaches students English and History at Science Leadership Academy in Philadelphia.
+Joshua Block teaches students English and History at Science Leadership Academy, a public high school in Philadelphia.
 His work with students integrates inquiry, project-based learning, technology integration, creativity, and creation.
 He teaches teachers and consults with educators and schools in multiple contexts.
 He is a National Board Certified Teacher, has won multiple teaching awards, and writes about education.

 Science Leadership Academy, Philadelphia, PA: September 2006-present

 Teach English and Social Studies to 10th and 12th grade students.
 Create interdisciplinary project based curriculum in a 21st Century learning environment that emphasizes inquiry, research, collaboration, presentation and reflection.
-Coordinator of school-wide personal learning communities.
+Facilitator of professional development.
 Co-coordinator of Student Assistant Teacher Program and mentor to younger teachers and student teachers.
-Sponsor of GSA club and organizer of school participation in city-wide Art in the Open festival.
 Collaborator with multiple outside organizations.

 Edutopia, Edutopia.org: September 2013-present

 Education blogger with a focus on inquiry, project-based learning and teacher leadership.

 Full archive of posts can be found here.